 Clotting of the veins in the liver

-Unfortunately, health providers can’t measure high blood pressure in the portal vein with a cuff as they can regular high blood pressure.
-If you are at risk for or already have cirrhosis, your doctor will likely do various lab tests, X-rays, and endoscopic exams to see if you have portal hypertension.
+Unfortunately, health care providers can’t measure high blood pressure in the portal vein with a cuff as they can regular high blood pressure.
+If you are at risk for or already have cirrhosis, your health care provider will likely do various lab tests, X-rays, and endoscopic exams to see if you have portal hypertension.

-Health providers treat portal hypertension in several ways.
+Health care providers treat portal hypertension in several ways.
 You might need to take beta blockers, or medicines that improve how your heart and blood vessels work.
 These medicines often also reduce the risk of bleeding from swollen veins.
-If you have internal bleeding because of portal hypertension, your doctor might inject medicine into the vein to help stop the bleeding.
+If you have internal bleeding because of portal hypertension, your health care provider might inject medicine into the vein to help stop the bleeding.
 Or he or she may place bands around veins to stop the bleeding.

-In more severe situations, your doctor may treat portal hypertension with shunting.
+In more severe situations, your health care provider may treat portal hypertension with shunting.
 This involves putting stents in the portal vein to open it and improve blood flow.
 Shunting can be done with or without surgery.
 Surgical shunting can cause more complications than the nonsurgical method.

 The small veins overloaded because of portal hypertension can burst and cause internal bleeding.
 This usually happens where the esophagus and stomach meet.
 This complication can cause sudden, explosive vomiting of blood.
 It can be fatal.

-Fluid buildup in the abdomen can also lead to kidney failure.
-This extra fluid can cause you to feel full quickly, leading to weight loss and malnutrition.
+Fluid buildup in the stomach can cause you to feel full quickly, leading to weight loss and malnutrition.
 The discomfort from carrying all that fluid can also reduce how well you can get around.
 The changes in blood flow sometimes lead to serious kidney problems.

 Portal hypertension is a dangerous condition with severe, life-threatening complications.
-Call your doctor immediately if you notice any of these symptoms:
+Call your health care provider immediately if you notice any of these symptoms: